 Pariah no more: World powers warily engage with the Taliban

-When the Taliban took control of Afghanistan a quarter century ago, it was treated as a pariah by much of the world.
-It could only convince Pakistan, Saudi Arabia and the United Arab Emirates to recognise its government, while Russia, its Central Asian allies, Turkey, India and Iran were openly arming and funding its opponents.
+When the Taliban took control of Afghanistan a quarter of a century ago, the group was treated as a pariah by much of the world.
+It could only convince Pakistan, Saudi Arabia and the United Arab Emirates to recognise its government, while Russia, its central Asian allies, Turkey, India and Iran were openly arming and funding its opponents.

 But now the Taliban is in the diplomatic driving seat as nations scramble to build ties.
 On Wednesday, Qatar’s top diplomat urged “engagement” with the Taliban now that it has taken control of Afghanistan.

-"If we are starting to put conditions and stopping this engagement, we are going to leave a vacuum, and the question is, who is going to fill this vacuum?”
-Qatari Foreign Minister Mohammed bin Abdul Rahman Al Thani.
+“If we are starting to put conditions and stopping this engagement, we are going to leave a vacuum, and the question is, who is going to fill this vacuum?” asked Qatari foreign minister Mohammed bin Abdul Rahman Al Thani.
 “We believe that without engagement we cannot reach real progress on the security front or on the socioeconomic front.”

-Even the United States has been directly or indirectly in touch with the Taliban over efforts to evacuate Americans and shared opposition to the South Asian branch of Isis.
+Even the United States has been directly or indirectly in touch with the Taliban, over efforts to evacuate Americans and in respect of their shared opposition to the south Asian branch of Isis.

 “Everyone wants to believe the changed narrative about the Taliban,” he said.
 “This might reposition the Taliban as a potential partner.”

-“Everything has been focused on security expenditures but we were bankrolling the whole thing,” said Ashley Jackson, Oslo-based, the co-director of Centre for the Study of Armed Groups and author of a book about Afghanistan.
-“That means midwives. nurses, schools, civil servants, clinics—everything that might keep people from running away.”
+“Everything has been focused on security expenditures but we were bankrolling the whole thing,” said Ashley Jackson, the Oslo-based co-director of the Centre for the Study of Armed Groups and the author of a book about Afghanistan.
+“That means midwives, nurses, schools, civil servants, clinics – everything that might keep people from running away.”

-But this time around, the Taliban is very much trying to recast itself.
-Taliban leaders have repeatedly said they hope to form an "inclusive" government which represents all Afghan ethnic groups.
-While the Taliban draws most of its support from the country’s ethnic Pashtun plurality, Afghanistan is made up of sizable populations of minorities including Tajiks, Hazaras and Uzbeks.
+But this time round, the Taliban is very much trying to recast itself.
+Taliban leaders have repeatedly said they hope to form an “inclusive” government that represents all Afghan ethnic groups.
+While the Taliban draws most of its support from the country’s ethnic Pashtun plurality, Afghanistan is made up of sizeable populations of minorities including Tajiks, Hazaras and Uzbeks.

-Since losing power following the 2001 US-backed war, the Taliban have grown more media savvy.
+Since losing power as a consequence of the 2001 US-backed war, the Taliban have grown more media-savvy.
 Many of the talking points touched upon by the Taliban’s political leadership in Doha may amount to little more than wishful thinking rather than actual policy shifts.
 Diplomats in world capitals are well aware of this, and are likely bracing for the first atrocity by the Taliban’s fighters.

 “The question is to what extent the fighters on the ground are buying into what the leaders are saying,” said Mr Krieg.

-Mr Blinken, in his address Monday, said the international legitimacy and support the Taliban seeks “will have to be earned.”
+Mr Blinken, in his address on Monday, said the international legitimacy and support the Taliban seeks “will have to be earned”.

 The US and other governments regard the Taliban as a global terrorist organisation.

-But world powers may decide it is in their interests to engage in some measure of cooperation with the new leadership in Kabul, if only to help stabilise Afghanistan and secure their own interests—especially in preventing destabilising waves of Afghan migrants clamouring to get into their nations and apply for refugee status.
+But world powers may decide it is in their interests to engage in some measure of cooperation with the new leadership in Kabul, if only to help stabilise Afghanistan and secure their own interests – especially in preventing destabilising waves of Afghan migrants from clamouring to apply for refugee status in order to be admitted to their countries.

 As unpalatable as some of the Taliban’s actions and stances are, the group can also serve as a potential counterweight to the even more dangerous ideology of Isis, which has a presence in Afghanistan and was behind the horrific 26 August terrorist attack on Kabul’s airport.